peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.EContext WithTraps(
         int traps);

  Copies this EContext with Traps set to the given value.
-(Also sets HasFlags on the copy to  `True` True , but this may change in version 2.0 of this library.).  <b>Parameters:</b>
+(Also sets HasFlags on the copy to  `True`  , but this may change in version 2.0 of this library.).  <b>Parameters:</b>

  * <i>traps</i>: Flags representing the traps to enable.
 See the property "Traps".